Locations we serve

 4. Other forms of harmful parenting – this includes factors like substance misuse or parental mental health difficulties where these are assessed as harmful to the child.

-Central to the Framework are safeguarding principles and the impact on individual children of a range of complex case factors.
-Quite rightly, assessments under the framework start and end with the question, What is happening for this child?
-It is very much hoped that this new initiative and guidance will help CAFCASS to recognise and address instances of parental alienation when previously they might have missed it.
-The Framework should in turn then enable more consistent and balanced reporting to the court when CAFCASS are advising as to what is in a childs best interests.
-Given the weight the court places on the recommendations made by CAFCASS when deciding what orders to make, it is envisaged that CIAF will play a significant future role in improving outcomes for children caught in the middle of conflict.
+Quite rightly, assessments under the framework start and end with the question, What is happening for this child?.
+The Framework should enable more consistent and balanced reporting to the court when CAFCASS are advising as to what is in a childs best interests.
+Given the weight the court places on the recommendations made by CAFCASS when deciding what orders to make, when the CIAF was launched it was envisaged that it would play a significant future role in improving outcomes for children caught in the middle of conflict.

 Looking to the future